How to Fax a PDF to a Fax Machine

 To use an online fax service you need to pay for a monthly plan.
 These days you can find services for as low as $5-6 dollars a month, but if this solution looks great for you, we recommend you use top companies in the market, like eFax, MyFax and RingCentral Fax.

-If you want to use this method to send a PDF for free, you can simply sign up with a free trial account.
-Most online fax providers let you open a test drive account for 30 days.
+If you want to use this method to fax a pdf online for free, you can simply sign up with a free trial account.
+Most online fax providers let you open a test drive account that lets you send and receive fax for 30 days.
 This includes your own fax number and hundreds of pages to send/receive during that month.
-You can cancel it if you don't want to keep using it.
+You can cancel it at anytime if you don't want to keep using it!